Zackattak01/WindowsBrainfuckCompiler/README.md

 This program also requires the PATH environment variable to reference the bin folder of your mingw-w64 installation.

+# How to use the compiler

+The executable is in the [/bin/Debug/netcoreapp3.0](/bin/Debug/netcoreapp3.0) folder.
+The program is designed to be used from the command line.

+To compile a program use 'BrainfuckCompiler <Your_bf_program>'.
+This will create an executable with the same name that will also be runnable from the command line.

 # Issues

 1: 'gcc' is not recognized as an internal or external command, operable program or batch file.